Whitening and veneers are two popular smile makeover treatment options. Weigh their pros and cons with your needs.

 Q. Does dental insurance pay for dental veneer procedures?

 A. As with most cosmetic dentistry treatments, dental insurance typically does not cover cosmetic dental veneers because the procedure is considered elective, similar to teeth whitening.
 However, other alternate treatment options, such as orthodontics to correct misaligned teeth, may be covered by some dental plans or additional cost orthodontic dental insurance plans.

-A. Traditional porcelain veneers typically require the removal of tooth structure, sometimes beyond the enamel.
+A. Traditional veneers typically require the removal of tooth structure, sometimes beyond the enamel.
 Some porcelain veneers available today are placed completely in enamel in a minimally invasive and possibly "no preparation" way.